 Candidates are U.S. permanent residents or citizens who have been accepted to or enrolled in a semester, summer or academic year IES abroad program.
 Scholarships are awarded to those attending Hispanic-Serving Institutions that belong to the Hispanic Association of Colleges and Universities (HACU).

-Minority students with an engineering or business major are eligible for this award.
+LULAC strives to create lifelong learners and leaders within the hispanic community.
 Students must be pursuing a bachelor's degree at a full-time status in order to be considered.

 This scholarship was established in memory of distinguished director of Sunkist Growers and agricultural leader, to provide funds for undergraduate students from Arizona or California agricultural backgrounds who are in need of financial assistance.
 GPA and extracurriculars must demonstrate potential for success.